Nonprofit Technology Roadmap

 • Success signals: Weekly report produced in under 30 minutes.
 Fewer than X percent of records missing core fields.

-That is what makes a roadmap item doable.
+That is what makes a nonprofit technology roadmap phase doable.

 It names the result, the boundary, the owner, and the conditions for success.